Jumper’s Knee – Patella tendinopathy

 The end results of this study were summed up this way by the authors: “The 12-month follow-up outcomes after both groups of patients received bone marrow-derived mesenchymal stem cells treatment indicated that biological treatment was safe, there were no adverse effects, and the participants showed a highly statistically significant clinical improvement, as well as an improvement in tendon structure on MRI.
 Preinjection of leukocyte-poor platelet-rich plasma yielded no advantages.”

-Bone marrow stem cell therapy is the injection, into a damaged joint and surrounding area, of stem cells drawn from the patient’s own bone marrow.
-Stem cells are “de-differentiated pluripotent” cells, which mean that they continue to divide to create more stem cells; these cells eventually “morph” into the tissue needing repair—for our purposes, collagen, bone, and cartilage.
+Bone marrow aspirate is the injection, into a damaged joint and surrounding area, of stem cells drawn from the patient’s own bone marrow.

 • “At 5-year followup, statistically significant improvement was seen for most clinical scores.